 Working Group on Capacity Building for Sustainable Bioenergy

-The Working Group agreed to establish six Activity Groups:
+The Working Group agreed to establish eight Activity Groups:

 - Regional Forums/Workshops on Sustainable Modern Bioenergy (led by the U.S. and ECOWAS);